peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Subtract(
         int intValue);

-Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+Subtracts a 32-bit signed integer from this arbitrary-precision binary floating-point number and returns the result.

 <b>Parameters:</b>